wavefrontHQ/docs/pages/doc/tracing_basics.md

 ## Next Steps

 - Familiarize yourself with the tracing concepts.
-See [Tracing Concepts in Wavefront](trace_data_details.html) for details.
+See [Distributed Tracing Key Concepts](trace_data_details.html) for details.
 - A large-scale web application can produce a high volume of traces.
 Many traces might be reported every minute, and each trace might consist of many spans, each with many tags.
 We limit the volume of trace data by performing [intelligent sampling](trace_data_sampling.html#intelligent-sampling).